jonnigs/Vefforritun_2/README.md

 ### Verkefni 5

 First React project.
-[The backend](https://vefforritun2-2018-v4-synilausn.herokuapp.com/) is given and running on Heroku [The GitHub repo](https://github.com/jonnigs/Vefforritun-2-Verkefni-5).
+[The backend](https://vefforritun2-2018-v4-synilausn.herokuapp.com/) was given and is running on Heroku.
+[The GitHub repo](https://github.com/jonnigs/Vefforritun-2-Verkefni-5).

 ### Verkefni 1

-This project uses Node.js, Express and Ejs templating.
+This project used Node.js, Express and Ejs templating.
 The look is written with plain CSS and scalable at 860px

 [The GitHub repo](https://github.com/jonnigs/Vefforritun-2-verkefni-1).